 First Aid kit

-You can make up your own First Aid kit, or buy a light weight one that has the essentials.
+You can make up your own day hiking first aid kit, or buy a light weight one that has the essentials.
 As for essentials, that’s several Bandaids, a larger bandage or two, adhesive tape, tweezers for splinters, ibuprofen, alcohol wipes, sterile gloves, antibiotic cream, and antihistamine or cortisone ointment for insect bites.

 If you’re going to be hiking in any areas where there is a chance you might be lost, have to stay after dark, or otherwise might be in peril, consider carrying these two items.
 Just in case.